Third Wheel: How Third Parties Can Become Relevant

 While there have been many attempts within the twentieth century to have a third-party or third-party candidate, two instances stick out and are extremely relevant to a potential third-party run.

+The first is the election of 1912, which had its roots in the 1908 election.
 President Theodore Roosevelt, who assumed the presidency after President William McKinley was assassinated in 1901 and then won the election of 1904, decided not to run for a third term in 1908 as the Republican candidate.

+Instead, he chose William Howard Taft, his Secretary of War, with whom he had a close relationship, as his heir apparent.
 Roosevelt felt he would leave the country in a good place with Taft, and with Roosevelt’s popularity carrying over for the Republicans, Taft won the 1908 election.
+However, Taft was very different from Roosevelt.

+At the time, the Republican Party had a conservative and progressive wing, the latter of which Roosevelt headed.
 Taft was much more conservative and appealed to the party’s conservative wing more than Roosevelt did during his presidency.

 Roosevelt, to say the least, didn’t like this and decided to seek the Republican nomination again in 1912.
 This was before the 22nd Amendment was ratified, limiting presidents to only two terms.
+The conservative wing of the Republican Party, however, felt Roosevelt had become too progressive and rallied around Taft, who won the Republican nomination.

 In response, Roosevelt formed a third party called the Progressive Party, informally the Bull Moose Party, with his Republican progressives and supporters.